WHO WE ARE

 How does a man become a Mason?

 Masons do not solicit members.
 The first step in becoming a Mason is to ask a member of a local lodge for a petition, complete it, and submit the petition with the signature of two members of that lodge to the lodge for consideration.
 All petitions must receive 100% approval when voted on by the lodge.
+You must also complete an online background check.
 (Please Click Here for a petition.)

 How long does it take for one to become a Mason?